-Join us as a newly qualified nurse and benefit from our excellent training and development programs – focused on your area of specialism.
+Join us as a newly qualified nurse or midwife and benefit from our excellent training and development programs – focused on your area of specialism.

 We care about you as an individual and will work with you throughout your journey with us, to help realise your career aspirations.

 If you are looking for a career with progression and want to work in a centre of clinical excellence, in a team that cares for each other and our patients above all else, then get in touch and we’ll be more than happy to help you on that journey.

 You will be interviewed by one of our ward managers within your chosen division.
 You will have the opportunity to give us your top 3 areas where you would like to start your career as a staff nurse or midwife.

 Once your interview has taken place, allocations and job offers will be made by the end of the interviewing month.